anurag-dub3y/anurag-dub3y/README.md

 - 👋 Hi, I’m Anurag.
 - 👀 I’m interested in competitive coding.
 You'll find my IDs named realillnigga.
 I chose this name since at the time I started, I was listening to 'When I B' on the mic' by Rakim.
 - 🌱 I’m currently learning CC.
 I'm looking forward to WebD as well.
-- 📫 Jai Shri Ram!
+- 🌞 I like hio-hop music and MMA.

 <!---
 realillanurag/realillanurag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.